SARAD-GmbH/RegServer/README.md

 #### General ####
 Subdirectory `manual` contains the user manual.

 The documentation of the implementation details is in subdirectory `doc`.
-It is made with SPHINX.
-Run `make html` in this directory to compile a document.
+It is made with SPHINX (refer to https://www.sphinx-doc.org/en/master/).
+Run `make html` in this directory to make the documentation from the source files.

 #### In the SARAD intranet ####
 Refer to http://http://intranet.hq.sarad.de/spc-sarad_network.pdf for the specification.